Aliases for GABRB1 Gene

 GeneCards Summary for GABRB1 Gene

 GABRB1 (Gamma-Aminobutyric Acid Type A Receptor Beta1 Subunit) is a Protein Coding gene.
-Diseases associated with GABRB1 include Schizophrenia and Alcohol Dependence.
-Among its related pathways are Peptide ligand-binding receptors and Circadian entrainment.
+Diseases associated with GABRB1 include Epileptic Encephalopathy, Early Infantile, 45 and Schizophrenia.
+Among its related pathways are Ion channel transport and Transmission across Chemical Synapses.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRB2.

 UniProtKB/Swiss-Prot for GABRB1 Gene

 Component of the heteropentameric receptor for GABA, the major inhibitory neurotransmitter in the vertebrate brain.
 Functions also as histamine receptor and mediates cellular responses to histamine.
 Functions as receptor for diazepines and various anesthetics, such as pentobarbital; these are bound at a separate allosteric effector binding site.
 Functions as ligand-gated chloride channel (By similarity).